Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Basic Types: Characters (6/29)
-"A Character can be instantiated using $ operator:"
+A Character can be instantiated using $ operator:
 ```smalltalk
 $A. "Output: $A"
 ```